 Why?
 To put it simply, about 90% of phosphate rock produced worldwide — which is widely used by the fertilizer industry globally — contains cadmium, he says.
 It is a kind of non-nutritive metal that could affect human health, mainly causing kidney disease, cancer and other adverse effects.

 In recent years, the governments of developed nations and non-governmental organisations around the world have begun efforts to reduce the cadmium content in fertilisers.
 “It is similar to what happened to cigarettes many years ago.
 People and organisations were showing proof that cigarettes impacted people’s health and were trying to stop people from using them while large tobacco companies were still pretending that cigarettes were safe,” says Hirsch.

 He says the European Union recently imposed regulations on phosphate-based fertilisers that contain cadmium.
 Even though it is not an outright ban, it requires a gradual reduction of cadmium in phosphate-based fertilisers over the next 12 years.

-As such, Hirsch foresees phosphate-based fertilisers that do not contain cadmium to be in high demand in the medium to long term.
-“There is an experimental technology that could enable producers to extract cadmium from fertilisers.
+As such, Hirsch foresees fertilizer with phosphate from volcanic origin that do not contain cadmium to be in high demand in the medium to long term.
+“There is an experimental technology that could enable producers to extract cadmium from the common sedimentary phosphate rock.
 But the cost is high, so their margins will be lower,” he says.